Biomedical Engineering Overview

 - Research facilities of educational and medical institutions

 - Government regulatory agencies (involve product testing and safety)

 - Technical advisors for marketing departments of companies

 Interaction with External Organizations:

 The department of biomedical engineering at BVRIT has developed relationships for student projects and training with various hospitals & organizations such as CARE, Medwin, Apollo, DRDL, DMRL, NIMHANS, MNR, Centronix, ATI-EPI, NSIC, NIMS, Sweekar & Upkar and Elico Ltd

-- A separate Computer lab with 35 P4 systems for advanced biomedical research applications including signal and image processing
+- A Computer lab with 35 PC systems for advanced biomedical research including signal and image processing

 - Department Library with IEEE Journals & Magazines

 - 24x7 Internet

 - Foreign Universities data base to facilitate the selection of the schools for graduate studies